s-xiang/git-meta/doc/architecture.md

 ### Definition

-A synthetic-meta-ref is a ref in a sub-repo whose name includes the commit ID of the commit at which it points, such as:
+A synthetic-meta-ref is a ref in a sub-repo whose name includes the commit ID of the commit to which it points, such as:
 `refs/meta/929e8afc03fef8d64249ad189341a4e8889561d7`.
 The term is derived from the fact that such a ref is: